-The Metasploit Framework is in the list of hugely popular hacking tools between both penetration testers and security analysts.
+The Metasploit Framework is on the list of hugely popular hacking tools between both penetration testers and security analysts.
 It is backed by a community of more than 200k people who contribute and develop it, creating an infrastructure where you can build your custom exploits and scripts.
-It is one of the must know tools if you are interested in getting into Cybersecurity.
+It is one of the must-know tools if you are interested in getting into Cybersecurity.

 The Metasploit framework is essentially a computer security project which provides the user with essential information regarding the known security vulnerabilities, real-world attacks and helps to formulate the penetration testing and IDS use cases, plans, strategies, and methodologies for exploitation.
 Most of the in-demand practical IT Security courses such as CEH or OSCP have also included a Metasploit component.
 There is also a detailed tutorial about how to get started with Metasploit, have a look at the complete beginner guide here.

 It is available in both Free and Paid versions which can be found here.

 Burp Suite is a penetration testing framework based on the Java programming language which is used to find security flaws in web applications.
 It is one of the most widely used hacking tools by both penetration testers and security analysts to find out the potential vulnerabilities using the OWASP TOP 10 standard of passing the security evaluation.
 Burp Suite helps in identifying the vulnerabilities and verifying the attack vectors, which can affect web applications.
 Due to its popularity, it is considered the industry standard when it comes to Web Application Testing.

 In the simplest form, the Burp Suite works like an Interception Proxy which means that while browsing the target web application, a user can configure their internet browser to route all the traffic through the Burp Suite proxy server, which then acts as a sort of Man In The Middle as it will captures and analyzes each request from or towards the target web application server so that the data being transmitted or being received can be interpreted in the plain text.